Dr-Randa/math-doc/html/README.md

-HTML files with MathML generated with latexmlpost
+HTML files with MathML generated with latexmlpost.